JeremyJones/jpmctt/README.md

 #### Data Adjustments

-I added methods to adjust each `Instruction`'s settlement date if necessary, and to add the USD amounts, and re-tested with the various data files..
+I added methods to adjust each `Instruction`'s settlement date if necessary, and to add the USD amounts, and re-tested with the data files.

 #### Data Analysis

-I added the _summarise_data() method to analyse the list into dicts keyed for the information we need.
-The analysis is separate from the add_data() method in the code so that it could be triggered separately or by a parameter option: That way add_data() could be called multiple times, importing several data sets, with the overall analysis of that data deferred until it's needed for reporting etc..
+I added the `_summarise_data()` method to analyse the list into dicts keyed for the information we need.
+The analysis is separate from the `add_data()` method in the code so that it could be triggered separately or by a parameter option: That way `add_data()` could be called multiple times, importing several data sets, with the overall analysis of that data deferred until it's needed for reporting etc..